tomasmuller/openshift-neo4jtemplate/README.md

   * `git push`

-And have fun with Neo4j in OpenShift!
+And have fun with Neo4j at OpenShift!